 - a majority shareholder controller: a person who controls over 50 per cent of the voting rights of the institution; and

-Pursuant to Section 3(5) of the Legal Tender Notes Issue Ordinance,16 the Financial Secretary may amend any terms and conditions on which the authorisation to issue bank notes was granted.
+Pursuant to Section 3(5) of the Legal Tender Notes Issue Ordinance,17 the Financial Secretary may amend any terms and conditions on which the authorisation to issue bank notes was granted.
 Shortly after Temasek Holdings, a Singapore state investment company, acquired a stake in Standard Chartered in 2006, the Financial Secretary of Hong Kong approved an additional policy requirement relating to the continuing authorisation of banks to be note-issuing banks.
 This provided that a note-issuing bank shall not have any close association with any foreign government or foreign government-controlled entity that either alone or with associates is entitled to control 20 per cent or more of the voting power of the note-issuing bank or its holding company.
 In effect, the policy requirement is a barrier to controlling 20 per cent or more of the voting power of any of the three note-issuing banks in Hong Kong (although a determined bidder may not view the note-issuing status as a fundamental issue).

-While the acquisition of shareholdings and control in AIs incorporated outside Hong Kong need not be approved by the HKMA, the HKMA still needs to be satisfied that a person who is to be a controller of an AI is a fit and proper person to hold such a position.
+While the acquisition of shareholdings and control in AIs incorporated outside Hong Kong do not need to be approved by the HKMA, the HKMA still needs to be satisfied that a person who is to be a controller of an AI is a fit and proper person to hold such a position.
 In doing so, the HKMA will rely heavily on the views of the home supervisor of the overseas-incorporated AI.

 ii Approval process for controllers of Hong Kong-incorporated AIs

 A person seeking to become a controller of a Hong Kong-incorporated AI must first serve on the HKMA a written notice of intention.
 The written notice must be submitted together with any supporting documents requested by the HKMA.